-This guidance offers the following evidence in respect of pay day lending and betting shop uses:
+This background information offers the following evidence in respect of pay day lending and betting office uses in town centres

-- The socio-economic profile of West Dunbartonshire means that it is vulnerable to the ill-effects of gambling and high-interest shortterm credit - There is already a significant presence of these uses in West Dunbartonshire, including a cluster of such uses in Clydebank town centre, and evidence of a much higher betting shop/ population ratio than similar sized authorities - A policy context exists in Scottish Planning Policy and the Local Development Plan to control the further proliferation of such uses - The majority of residents of West Dunbartonshire held negative views in respect of the contribution these uses make to the vitality and viability of the area's town centres.

-- Pay day lending uses do not contribute significantly to daytime footfall, and betting shops only make a limited contribution to evening footfall - Public opinion surveys at the national and local level highlight concerns in respect of the impact of pay day lending and betting shop uses on community wellbeing.
+- The socio-economic profile of West Dunbartonshire means that it is vulnerable to the ill-effects of gambling and high-interest short- term credit. - There is already a significant presence of these uses in West Dunbartonshire, including a cluster of such uses in Clydebank town centre. - There is evidence of a much higher betting shop/ population ratio than similar sized authorities - The majority of residents of West Dunbartonshire held negative views in respect of the contribution these uses make to the vitality and viability of the area's town centres. - Pay day lending uses do not contribute significantly to daytime footfall, and betting shops only make a limited contribution to evening footfall.